Maya1248/C-Scripts/mapping_quicksort_time_complexity/src/C/README.md

 ...

 The only actual values you have to provide is "from", "upTo" and "eraseData";
-Given "from" and "upTo", "generate_data" will start a for-loop in which "<amount>,<time>" will be generated for each value from "from" to "upTo".
+Given "from" and "upTo", "generate_data" will start a for-loop in which "amount,time" will be generated for each value from "from" to "upTo".

 - "eraseData", if "y" is provided instead of any other string, "time_complexity.data"